dotnet/docs/docs/csharp/whats-new/csharp-6.md

 This feature enables true language support for creating immutable types and using the more concise and convenient auto-property syntax.

-If adding this syntax does not not remove an accessible method, it is a [binary compatible change](version-update-considerations.md#binary-compatible-changes).
+If adding this syntax does not remove an accessible method, it is a [binary compatible change](version-update-considerations.md#binary-compatible-changes).

 ### Auto-property initializers